kosher salt substitute

 Maldon Sea Salt is a flaky and soft textured salt that can easily replace Kosher Salt.
 The taste of Maldon Sea Salt is less salty and less bitter than the other salt.
 You may get a little bit of a sweet taste when you take a pinch in your mouth.
 You have to use more amount of Maldon Sea Salt to replace Kosher Salt until you get the required saltiness in your dish/recipe.

-Read More: Top 11 😍 Best Substitute for Ghee in Cooking / Baking
+Read More: Top 15 😍 Best Substitute for Dashi Stock for a Cooking Recipe

 10. Sea Salt: